abhiseksinha137/py_tip_RPA/README.md

 # py_tip_RPA
-This program is a collection of python scripts to analyze RPA (Repulsive Potential Analyzer) electron data
+This program is a collection of python scripts to analyze electron data from RPA (Repulsive Potential Analyzer).